CharlesLenk/wire-shelf-hooks/README.md

 # Handy Wire Shelf Hook

-The Handy Wire Shelf Hook is designed to clip onto a wire shelf and hold most light-weight items you may put in a closet, such as umbrellas, lint rollers, and reusable shopping bags.
+The Handy Wire Shelf Hook is designed to clip onto the rods of a wire shelf and hold most light-weight items you may put in a closet, such as umbrellas, lint rollers, and reusable shopping bags.

 |||
 |-|-|